Nawalm0/Threat-model-ECS-project/README.md

 # End-to-End Deployment of Threat-Composer on AWS ECS Fargate

 This project demonstrates the deployment of Threat-Composer, an open-source threat-modelling tool, using AWS ECS Fargate, Terraform, and GitHub Actions CI/CD.
-The setup follows modern cloud and DevOps best practices, including Infrastructure as Code and OIDC authentication
+The setup follows modern cloud and DevOps best practices.

 ## Architecture Diagram
 ![Architecture Diagram](images/Arch%20Diagram.png)